25 Comments

 Expand full comment

-The thing is that can work on it if Kay wants n a lot of instanc s if it’s the right team.
+The thing is that can work if it’s the right team.
 Just voting blue will usually mean you’re voting for the better candidate.
 Getting tricky with it can lead you to worse outcomes.

 Primaries are a different story…and there’s a lot of politics that isn’t just voting, where you need ppl who are engaged.